What Is It?

 Pain from Osgood-Schlatter disease can be very temporary for some people, but most people have symptoms for months.
 It is typical for this condition to last six to 18 months.

 You may help to prevent tendon injury by doing warm-up exercises before playing sports, especially exercises that stretch your thigh (quadriceps), hamstring and calf muscles.
+Use of appropriate sports equipment, proper technique, modifications in training intensity and avoiding "specialization" in a single sport at a young age may be helpful.

 Osgood-Schlatter disease eventually goes away on its own.
 Treatment depends on the severity of symptoms.